TeamPiped/piped-federation/README.md

 ## How to join?

+You must first be running a public instance, listed in the instances list.
+This requirement is in place to limit and curb any potential abuse.

 Register on a homeserver with no rate-limiting, or create your own homeserver.

 If you would like an account on the `federation.piped.video` homeserver, message [@kavin1337:matrix.org](https://matrix.to/#/@kavin1337:matrix.org) on Matrix.